orasoras/LongestSequenceHCL/README.md

 # LongestSequenceHCL
-The program returns the Longest Sequence of numbers
+The program returns the Longest Sequence of numbers.
 If two or more sequence have the same long, it will return the first long one.

 The Program has two java classes: